gardener/gardener-extension-networking-calico/docs/usage/usage.md

 ## AutoScaling

-AutoScaling defines how the calico components are automatically scaled.
+Autoscaling defines how the calico components are automatically scaled.
 It allows to use either vertical pod or cluster-proportional autoscaler (default: cluster-proportional).

+The cluster-proportional autoscaling mode is preferable when conditions require minimimal disturbances and vpa mode for improved cluster resource utilization.

+Please note VPA must be enabled on the shoot as a pre-requisite to enabling vpa mode.

 An example AutoScaling `NetworkingConfig` manifest: